“Knowledgeable and Courteous”See what our customers are saying ›

 In 1973, two organizations were established in Wisconsin: the Foundation for Medical Care Evaluation of Southeastern Wisconsin (FMCE) and the Wisconsin Professional Review Organization (WisPRO).
 In 1984 the organizations merged to create one state-wide entity using the name WIPRO.

-In 1986, Greg Simmons was named the Chief Executive Officer and Steve Laking was named the Chief Operating Officer, both of which still hold these positions today.
+In 1986, Greg Simmons was named the Chief Executive Officer and Steve Laking was named the Chief Operating Officer.

 In 1991, MetaStar built its new home at 2909 Landmark Place in Madison.